ebrahimfeghhi/ebrahimfeghhi.github.io/_posts/2020-11-20-rnn_equation.md

 ---
 layout: post
-title: Motivating RNNs from a Neuroscience Perspective
+title: Motivating Recurrent Neural Networks from a Neuroscience Perspective
 ---

-The first equation I was introduced to when learning about recurrent neural networks (RNNs) is the following:
+The first equation I was introduced to when learning about recurrent neural networks (RNNs) was the following:

 ![RNN Hidden State Update Equation](/images/IMG-2557.jpg)